Skip to content

 8xxx internal Unhandled server errors

 The type URI points to the category section of the Error Reference, using the pattern https://synthorg.io/docs/errors#<category>.
-The full error taxonomy, including retryable semantics and retry_after behavior, lives there.
+The full error taxonomy, including retryable semantics and retry_after behaviour, lives there.

 Rate Limiting